gfiehler/rabbithub/README.md

 By setting the `ha_consumers` environment variable to one of the following modes

   - `all`:  when a subscription is created a copy of the consumer is created on all nodes of the cluster
   - `n`:  where `n` is an integer, in this mode a copy of the consumer will be started on `n` number of nodes plus the original node to which the subscription was made.
-Therefore if I set `ha_consumers=1`, I will get 2 consumers.
+Therefore if `ha_consumers=1` and there are more than 1 node in the cluster,  2 consumers will be created.
 The `n` consumers will be created on randomly selected cluster nodes other than the original node.

   Note:  In these modes Rabbithub will first create the consumer on the local node to which the subscription was made, if that consumer starts, it will always return a positive return code to the subscriber, even if some or all of the remote consumers do not start.
 The body of the response will include status of all attemped consumer starts.
 The following is an example response